 Many input values, including site-specific data, come directly from the AEPS application forms, EDC data gathering, worksheets and field tools.
 Site-specific data on the AEPS application forms and EDC data gathering are used for measures with important variations in one or more input values (e.g., delta watts, efficiency level, capacity, etc.).

 Standard input values are based on the best available measured or industry data, including metered data, measured data from other state evaluations (applied prospectively), field data, and standards from industry associations.
 The standard values for most commercial and industrial measures are supported by end-use metering for key parameters for a sample of facilities and circuits.
 These standard values are based on five years of metered data for most measures.
 Data that were metered over that time period are from measures that were installed over an eight-year period.
-Many input values are based on program evaluations of New Jersey’s Clean Energy Programs or similar programs in the northeast region.
+The original TRM included many input values based on program evaluations of New Jersey’s Clean Energy Programs and other similar programs in the northeast region.

-For the standard input assumptions for which metered or measured data were not available, the input values (e.g., delta watts, delta efficiency, equipment capacity, operating hours, coincidence factors) were based on the best available industry data or standards.
+For the standard input assumptions for which metered or measured data were not available, the input values (e.g., delta watts, delta efficiency, equipment capacity, operating hours, coincidence factors) were assumed based on best available industry data or standards.
 These input values were based on a review of literature from various industry organizations, equipment manufacturers and suppliers.

 Baseline Estimates

-For all new construction and any replacement of non-working equipment appliance, the kW and kWh values are based on the vintage efficiency of the items being replaced versus new high-efficiency products.
-The approach used for the replacement measures encourages residential and business consumers to replace working inefficient equipment and appliances with new high-efficiency products rather than taking no action to upgrade or only replacing them with new standard-efficiency products.
+For all new construction and replacement of non-working equipment, the kW and kWh values are based on standard efficiency equipment versus new high-efficiency equipment.
+For early replacement measures, the kW and kWh values are based on existing equipment versus new high-efficiency equipment.
+This approach encourages residential and business consumers to replace working inefficient equipment and appliances with new high-efficiency products rather than taking no action to upgrade or only replacing them with new standard-efficiency products.
 The baseline estimates used in the TRM are documented in baseline studies or other market information.
 Baselines will be updated to reflect changing codes, practices and market transformation effects.

 Resource Savings in Current and Future Program Years